baz1389/Project-1/README.md

 This is a simple two-player game of tic-tac-toe.
+X goes before O. To win you must get 3 X's or O's in a row.

 Technologies Used: